Thoughts and Encouragements for Wounded Helpers

 not lead to unequivalence (which is what it will lead to when it is always

-other as Adult to an Adult, and the other reacts as a Parent towards a Child
+towards the other as Adult to an Adult, and the other reacts as a Parent

-For example: person A asks: 'Did you happen to see my car keys?', to which
+For example: person A asks: “Did you happen to see my car keys?”,

-This is not respectful and almost without exception it is experienced as
+not respectful and almost without exception it is experienced as unpleasant.

 Instead of responding to A's request for some love and attention, B